adhi0331/pm_agent_api/README.md

 # Task Organizer

-This application utilizes GenAI to automatically generate task descriptions for software projects.
+This application is an AI agent for project managers.
+It acts as a scrum master and allows managers to efficiently deal with project requirements.

 ## Problem